 Months of entry

-This programme examines the realities of cultural movement, exchange and dialogue.
-At its centre is the notion of ‘world literature’ allied to related cultural, philosophical and theoretical questions.
+This MA programme builds on our thriving undergraduate programme in Comparative Literature.
+This field, sometimes also understood as comparative cultural studies, has since its beginnings, recognised the realities of cultural movement and of exchange and dialogue.
+At its centre is the notion of 'world literature' along with attention to cultural, philosophical and theoretical questions.
 We also examine cosmopolitanism, transnationalism, exile, and other phenomena of our increasingly interconnected world.

 Qualification and course duration